simbo/auto-plug/README.md

 ### with Gulp

-Just set the prefix option to 'gulp':
+Just set the prefix option to `gulp`:

 ``` javascript
 // Gulpfile.js